mohitg66/CUDAIP/README.md

 ## Project Description

-This project was created as a playground for investigating various filtering and image processing capabilities of the CUDA NPP Library.
+This project was developed as a platform for exploring various filtering and image processing capabilities of the CUDA NPP Library.
+It currently implements several filters, including the Canny Edge Detection Filter (also known as canny), the Sobel Edge Detection Filter (sobel), the Gauss Smooth Filter (gauss), and the Sharpening Filter (sharpen).
-Currently, the project provides an implementation of the following filters:
- * Canny Edge Detection Filter (aka. canny);
- * Sobel Edge Detection Filter (aka. sobel);
- * Gauss Smooth Filter  (aka. gauss);
- * Sharpening Filter  (aka. sharpen).

- The project allows to choose the input image file in BMP or PGM format, specify the needed filter and provide the filename or directory for the output file.
- Currently, the project allows processing only one image, since there is a problem with NPP kernel execution, which fails when you try to run the same kernel again.
- The project requires a Coursera Lab environment to execute since it provides the configured CUDA environment and doesn't require additional configuration, which currently is out of the scope of this project.
+The project allows users to select an input image in BMP or PGM format, choose the desired filter, and specify the filename or directory for the output file.
+At present, the project supports processing only one image at a time due to an issue with NPP kernel execution, which fails when the same kernel is run multiple times.
+To run the project, a Coursera Lab environment is required, as it provides the pre-configured CUDA environment and eliminates the need for additional setup, which is beyond the scope of this project.

- The project structure follows the template from https://github.com/PascaleCourseraCourses/CUDAatScaleForTheEnterpriseCourseProjectTemplate.
+The project structure is based on the template from CUDA at Scale for the Enterprise Course Project Template.

 ## Code Organization